When do I need a Building Permit?

 Plumbing Permit is $10 per fixture plus $100 fee when issued separately from a building permit.

-Solid Fuel Burning Appliances are $100 per appliance.
+Solid Fuel Burning Appliances are $100 per appliance (new construction).

-Building Permit Fees are as set out in Fees & Charges Bylaw 2787.
+Building Permit Fees are as set out in Schedule 2 of the Fees & Charges Bylaw 2877.

 How long does it take to process a Permit and when is it issued?